 Day 6: Langtang - Kyanjin Gompa (3,870m/4-5hrs)

-Today we pass through a tiny village with stone-built houses and climb up to a Chorten, past a huge mani along a gentle path.
+Today we shall pass through a tiny village with stone-built houses and climb up to a Chorten.
+The trail goes past a huge mani wall along a gentle path.
 The valley relocates to a U-shaped one as we enter into a level of riverbed.
 Today, the hike is short and easy, allowing time to acclimatize and explore the surrounding.
 Overnight in Kyanjin Gompa.

 Day 7: Kyanjin Gompa(exploration day)

 Kyanjin Ri (4,800m) and Tserko Ri (5,000m) are the two good viewpoints around this area.
-After breakfast, we hike to Tserko Ri (5000m) for a spectacular view of the Langtang Lirung range.
-Back to the guest house for lunch, after a short rest explore around the village.
+After breakfast, we shall take a hike to Tserko Ri (5000m) for a spectacular view of the Langtang Lirung range.
+Back to the guest house for lunch, after a short rest, we shall explore the village.
 Overnight in Kyanjin Gompa.

 Day 8: Kyanjin Gompa- Lama Hotel (2,470m/5-6hrs)